elinck/hyRAD/tutorial.md

 vcftools --vcf raw_ancient.vcf --not-chr combined_Contig2441 --not-chr combined_Contig70086 --remove-indels --recode --recode-INFO-all --out ancient_nocontam
 ```

 We can then use QB3's SNPcleaner script to perform several additional filtering steps.
+These include:

-These include: 1) removing contigs that show extremely low or high coverage based on the empirical coverage distribution across all contigs; 2) removing contigs with at least one SNP having allele frequencies highly deviating from Hardy–Weinberg equilibrium expectations; 3) removing sites with excessively low or high coverage based on the empirical coverage distribution; 4) removing sites having allele frequencies highly deviating from Hardy–Weinberg equilibrium expectations; 5) removing sites with biases associated with reference and alternative allele Phred quality, mapping quality and distance of alleles from the ends of reads, and removing sites that show a bias towards SNPs coming from the forward or reverse strand; 6) removing sites for which there are not at least M of the individuals sequenced at N coverage each; 7) removing sites with a root mean square (RMS) mapping quality for SNPs across all samples below a certain threshold; and 8) removing C to T and G to A SNPs from the dataset if working with ancient DNA with a high level of deamination / base misincorporation.
+1. Removing contigs that show extremely low or high coverage based on the empirical coverage distribution across all contigs
+2. Removing contigs with at least one SNP having allele frequencies highly deviating from Hardy–Weinberg equilibrium expectations
+3. Removing sites with excessively low or high coverage based on the empirical coverage distribution
+4. Removing sites having allele frequencies highly deviating from Hardy–Weinberg equilibrium expectations
+5. Removing sites with biases associated with reference and alternative allele Phred quality, mapping quality and distance of alleles from the ends of reads, and removing sites that show a bias towards SNPs coming from the forward or reverse strand
+6. Removing sites for which there are not at least M of the individuals sequenced at N coverage each
+7. Removing sites with a root mean square (RMS) mapping quality for SNPs across all samples below a certain threshold
+8. Removing C to T and G to A SNPs from the dataset if working with ancient DNA with a high level of deamination / base misincorporation.

 As always, you'll want to tweak these commands for your specific needs.
-The "-M" flag here indicates which mutations to remove (C to T and G to A for our purposes, which is indicated CT_GA).
-The "-d" flag indicates minimum site depth; the "-k" flag indicates the minimum number of individuals to include with less that "-u" converage; "-a" indicates the minimum number of alternate alleles.
-You need to provide your contaminant-free .vcf file with "-v"; indicate an (optional) file to log dropped sites with "-p"; input your "All_contigs.bed" generated above with "-X"; and indicate a name for cleaned .bed file for each sample folder with "-B."
+* The "-M" flag here indicates which mutations to remove (C to T and G to A for our purposes, which is indicated CT_GA).
+* The "-d" flag indicates minimum site depth
+* The "-k" flag indicates the minimum number of individuals to include with less that "-u" converage
+* The "-a" flag  indicates the minimum number of alternate alleles.
+* The "-v" glag indicates your contaminant free .vcf;
+* The "-p" flag indicates an (optional) file to log dropped sites with "-p";
+* The "-X" flag inputs your "All_contigs.bed" file
+* The "-B" flag indicates a name for the cleaned .bed file for each sample type.

 ```{sh}
 perl 10-SNPcleaner.pl -A /home/user/project/assemblies/reference/In_target/Final/combined_targetedRegionAndFlanking.fasta -M CT_GA -d 5 -k 7 -u 3 -a 0 -r /home/user/project/SNPs/reference/reference_gene_depth_percentile.txt -B samples_reference.bed  -p dropped_reference -X All_contigs.bed -v /home/user/project/SNPs/reference/reference_nocontam.vcf > reference_cleaned.vcf